 A few days ago the boxing world marked the anniversary of Muhammad Ali’s birth and so we keep the festivities and remembrances going with an in-depth appreciation of the ring skills of “The Greatest” from renowned analyst and video auteur Lee Wylie.
 And don’t forget to scroll down to watch Lee’s amazing breakdown video of Ali’s legendary demolition of Cleveland Williams.
 Check it out:

-1. What tactics or skills were most crucial to the boxing success of Muhammad Ali?
+1. What tactics were most crucial to the boxing success of Muhammad Ali?